horago/external-api/README.md

     * <i>post-menu-items</i> - ...for <a href="#menu-modification">menu modification</a>

 # Webhooks
-Webhooks provide a simle and liteweight push-style notification splution.
+Webhooks provide a simple and liteweight push-style notification splution.
 Using Webhooks client application can be notified about certain events happening on a server.

 ## Events
 Most of order events triggered by corresponding actions.
 Action usually also set the certain order flags